 You will be required to purchase Uniform (T Shirt and Trousers), safety boots & safety glasses (approx £55).
 Please discuss this at interview stage with a tutor after you have applied.

-- A further years study is the usual progression, obtaining a Diploma in engineering, completing the advanced Baccalaureate and further NVQ units.
+- A further years study is the usual progression, obtaining a Diploma in engineering and further NVQ units.
 It is also possible to obtain an apprenticeship at this stage as the qualification obtained is part of the apprenticeship framework.
 Most students proceed to a second year which gives better apprenticeship and higher education opportunities